Alexander`s Inc. Shares Fall 1.9% Below Previous 52-Week Low - Market Mover

 Per Group Comparative Performance

-- The company's stock price performance year-to-date lags the peer average by 54.4%
+- The company's stock price performance year-to-date beats the peer average by -22.1%

-- The company's price-to-earnings ratio, which relates a company's share price to its earnings per share, is -44.1% lower than the average peer.
+- The company's price-to-earnings ratio, which relates a company's share price to its earnings per share, is -2092.4% higher than the average peer.

 This story was produced by the Kwhen Automated News Generator.
 For more articles like this, please visit us at finance.kwhen.com.
 Write to editors@kwhen.com. © 2020 Kwhen Inc.